 What is the Function of Collagen for My Skin’s Health?

-Whether catching the tail end of Dr.Oz or reading about it in the latest Marie Claire, chances are you’ve already heard about this thing called “collagen.”
+If you're catching the tail end of your favorite beauty blogger's video or reading about it in the latest Marie Claire, chances are you’ve already heard about this thing called “collagen.”

-Even though you recognize the word, and may even associate it with sagging skin (you’d be right!), do you really know what collagen is… how to get more of it, and why exactly you need it for your skin, and more importantly, how can you get more of it?
+Even though you recognize the word, and may even associate it with sagging skin (you’d be right!), do you really know what collagen is?… Why exactly do you need it for your skin, and more importantly, how can you get more of it?

 Let’s delve a bit deeper into this skin care mystery that once solved, can create astounding benefits in the health and youthful glow of your skin.

 What is collagen and what does it do?